rust-lang/rustc-dev-guide/src/appendix/background.md

 ## What is a DeBruijn Index?

-DeBruijn indices are a way of representing the which variables are bound in which binders using only integers.
+DeBruijn indices are a way of representing which variables are bound in which binders using only integers.
 They were [originally invented][wikideb] for use in lambda calculus evaluation.
 In `rustc`, we use a similar idea for the [representation of generic types][sub].